-These lower temperatures, and well as the lower running costs, mean these systems are typically designed to run continuously or almost continuously, and have less scope that traditional heating systems to boost their output to meet additional demand.
+These lower temperatures, as well as the lower running costs, mean these systems are typically designed to run continuously or almost continuously, and have less scope than traditional heating systems to boost their output to meet additional demand.

 The better the energy performance of the dwelling they are fitted to the more effective they will be.
 This makes these kinds of systems a good fit for low energy homes.

 This relative lack of "spare" heating output also reinforces the importance of predictable and reliable energy performance at the specification stage, as the only practical solution to an under-specced underfloor heating system is often the use of auxiliary electrical or solid fuel heating which may not be a good fit with an energy and ecology focused project.